 How to Find Your Perfect Financial Adviser

-Wealthramp is the brainchild of Pam Krueger, a well-known investor advocate and co-host of “MoneyTrack” on PBS.
-She’s also someone Stacy has personally known for nearly 30 years.
+The service was developed by Pam Krueger, a well-known investor advocate and co-host of “MoneyTrack” on PBS.
+(She’s also someone Money Talks News founder Stacy Johnson has known personally for 30 years.)

 Just like eHarmony helps match people in romantic relationships, Wealthramp empowers you to find the right fiduciary adviser based on your personal preferences.
 Unlike eHarmony, however, Wealthramp doesn’t charge you for the service.

 In three simple steps, you’ll get matched to professional investment advisers that are the best fit based on your personal preferences, including how you want to interact with an adviser.

 - Step one: Answer a few simple questions.
 Your priorities are what drive the best possible match.

 - Step two: Review your matches.
 Take a close look at each adviser match, you’ll find their background records right there on their profile.
 Remember, the advisers on Wealthramp are fiduciaries, not salespeople.
 That means they’re required to put your interests first.

 - Step three: Make it happen.
 Click “request an introduction” and expect a reply from that adviser within 48 hours.
 You can also talk to your adviser matches using a private message, connect via the LinkedIn button, or simply start talking to the adviser directly using the contact information you are provided.

 The search is completely complimentary, and there’s never an obligation.
 (Of course, should you choose to hire an adviser, you’ll work out a payment arrangement directly with them.
 But you’re never paying Wealthramp.)

 SmartAsset has been around longer than Wealthramp and offers the same type of service.
 The online tool asks you questions, then uses your responses to match you with the best local financial advisers for your needs.